 Today those databases securely hold the essential confidential information of more than 500 advertising providers in Australia.

-But if you want to undertake your own search process, here is what you should ook for in an agency web site.
+But if you want to undertake your own search process, here is what you should look for in an agency website.

 1. Is it informative